OSCELOT/MyMessages/README.md

 bb-manifest.xml - Require 3600.0.0 (or higher) to install

+b2-context (Basic support functions for Building Blocks) - Using version 1.9.00 (Thanks to SPV Software Products for maintaining on OSCELOT)

 Rebuild with Java 11 and 3600.0.0 Blackboard Java APIs

 The unm-unmmymessages2017.war (version 2.3.1-q4.2017) is the WAR file for Blackboard Learn Q4 2018, Q2 2018, or Q4 2017 (Original Experience only).